AMWA-TV/nmos-testing/ReadMe.md

 Testing of certain aspects of BCP-003-01 makes use of an external tool 'testssl.sh'.
 Please see [testssl/README.md](testssl/README.md) for installation instructions.

+### Testing of SDP files

+IS-05 test_41 checks that SDP files conform to the expectations of ST.2110.
+In order to enable these tests, please ensure that [SDPoker](https://github.com/Streampunk/sdpoker) is available on your system.

 ### Non-Interative Mode

 The test suite supports non-interactive operation in order use it within continuous integration systems.
 An example of this usage can be seen below: